-- 8.5.2.12 Levy a uniform general assessment on the membership of an individual bargaining unit upon the recommendation of the bargaining unit concerned for the purpose of repaying debts incurred as a result of strike action.

-8.5.2.13 Such general assessment shall be assessed against any retroactive pay received by the membership of the Bargaining Unit at the minimum rate of - Such general assessment shall be assessed against any retroactive pay received by the membership of the Bargaining Unit at the minimum rate of the monthly general assessment.
+- 8.5.2.12 Levy a uniform general assessment on the membership of an individual bargaining unit upon the recommendation of the bargaining unit concerned for the purpose of repaying debts incurred as a result of strike action. - 8.5.2.13 Such general assessment shall be assessed against any retroactive pay received by the membership of the Bargaining Unit at the minimum rate of the monthly general assessment.
 The Bargaining Unit may request that the retroactive pay be assessed at a higher rate than the monthly assessment.
 The Administration Committee shall in accordance with guidelines determined by the Provincial Council ensure that the repayment of strike debts shall be completed within eighteen (18) months of the ratification of the contract. - 8.5.2.14 Assist when called upon by the Provincial Council, to approve any deviations or extensions made to strike pay, strike stipend and repayment of strike pay from the strike policy. - 8.5.2.15 Present to the Provincial Council a complete report and duly authorized statement of the financial affairs of the Union for submission to the Annual Convention. - 8.5.2.16 Perform such other duties as the Provincial Council may direct. - 8.5.2.17 Raise environmental consciousness among members through education and information. - 8.5.2.18 Serve as a mechanism to gather and vocalize environmental concerns of SGEU members. - 8.5.2.19 SGEU to promote a "green perspective" in order to promote energy conservation, wise use of resources, and develop a plan to implement "green" strategies. - 8.5.2.20 Administration Committee shall approve the representatives and alternates to the SFL Committees prior to the SFL Convention in even numbered years.
 (Rev. PC#2023-06) - 8.5.2.21 Act as the SGEU Finance Committee between Provincial Council meetings.
-(Rev. PC#2023-06) - 8.5.2.22 The annual employment contract for the positions of President and 1st Vice President will be reviewed annually by the Administration Committee in May of each year.
+(Rev. PC#2023-06) - The annual employment contract for the positions of President and 1st Vice President will be reviewed annually by the Administration Committee in May of each year.
 The Administration Committee will make to Provincial Council any recommendations for revisions to the employment contract for approval.
 Amended revisions that are agreed to shall be in effect retroactively to the adjournment of the SGEU Convention of that year.
 (Created PC#2024-01) - 8.5.3 Anti-Privatization Committee Shall: - 8.5.3.1 Assist Sectors and Bargaining Units in preventing the privatization and contracting out of the work of the SGEU Bargaining Units. - 8.5.3.2 Assist Sectors and Bargaining Units in developing strategies to take back work of the Bargaining Units that has been contacted out or disseminated to outside agencies. - 8.5.3.3 Be involved in the development of Public Campaigns of the Union against attacks on the work that Bargaining Units are certified to do.